 Today most rehabilitation therapy practices utilize an EHR/EMR software package to assist running their practice, but only some of these practices opt to implement a standalone dedicated software solution for functional capacity evaluations (FCE) and/or post offer employment tests (POET).
 If you are one of the prudent people who chose to purchase one of the latter solutions, then this post is for you.

-If you don’t currently use any sort of FCE or POET software in your clinic, know that we feel your pain (You do realize it’s 2019, right?).
-We recommend reading OccuPro's White Paper on how to choose a functional capacity evaluation software system and get started doing your research ASAP.
+If you don’t currently use any sort of FCE or POET software in your clinic, know that we feel your pain.
+We recommend reading our White Paper, How To Choose A Functional Capacity Evaluation Software System to get started doing your research ASAP.
 We also have some really nice folks working here at OccuPro that would be more than happy to assist you with any questions you might have.

 Maintenance & Upgrades